Gabriel Montiel

 Gabriel Montiel Gutiérrez (born 23 September 1989), better known by his pseudonyms Werevertumorro and Gaborever, is a Mexican YouTuber whose content includes vlogs and Let's Play.
 His YouTube channels got hacked and then deleted on 25 July 2022.

 Montiel also played as a defensive midfielder for the football team Murciélagos in the Liga Premier de Ascenso (third tier of football in Mexico).

+YouTube career

+Gabriel Montiel started the Werevertumorro channel with Ricardo Ortiz on February 27, 2007.
+Initially, they used the platform as a kind of library to store the assignments and projects they were required to do at university.

+Their content quickly became popular, making them the first Spanish-language YouTuber in history to reach one million subscribers.

+Throughout his career, he has diversified his content, including series, gameplay videos, interviews, reactions, happenings, parodies, reports, reviews, and collaborations with other YouTubers.
+Content creators as diverse as Germán Garmendia, Fernanfloo, Yuya, El Rubius, Dross, Los Polinesios, Luisito Comunica, EnchufeTV, and many others have been influenced by his work online.

 Club career

 Águilas de Teotihuacán

 Montiel's career in football began at a remarkably young age of 16, when he started playing for Arcesvids's affiliate youth team, Águilas de Teotihuacán.
 He made his debut during the Apertura 2007 season, August 18, 2007, in a 3–0 defeat against Real Olmec Sport.
 On September 19, 2007, he scored his first goal against Tolcayuca in a 1–0 win for Águilas.
 He made a second goal on October 10, 2007, against Real Halcones; the match ended in a 2–2 draw.
 Montiel made 12 appearances and 2 goals for Águilas de Teotihuacán.